Energy Assessment Services in the UK

 SHOW DESCRIPTION

-As mentioned above we can use Dynamic Simulation Modelling (DSM) to produce both SBEM Calculations and Level 5 EPCs.
-DSM is a highly effective way to find out the building’s predicted annual energy usage before it is constructed.
-DSM creates a detailed thermal model of the proposed building and can produce a range of parameters about the building’s performance, such as the potential heating, ventilation and cooling loads.
-While DSM is required for all complex Level 5 Energy Performance Certificates, it can be used to provide detailed analysis for buildings of all levels.
+We can use Dynamic Simulation Modelling (DSM) to produce both SBEM Calculations and Level 5 EPCs.
+DSM is a powerful way to predict a building’s annual energy usage before construction.
+It creates a detailed thermal model and calculates performance metrics such as heating, cooling, and ventilation loads.
+Moreover, while required for Level 5 EPCs, DSM can also offer in-depth analysis for buildings of any level.

-Credits are available in BREAAM 2018 New Construction under ENE01 for undertaking the ‘Prediction of Operational Energy Consumption’ for a proposed building.
-This advanced energy modelling uses DSM to produce the following scenarios based on an agreed operational energy performance
+BREAAM 2018 New Construction awards credits under ENE01 for predicting operational energy consumption in proposed buildings.
+This advanced modelling uses DSM to produce different scenarios based on an agreed operational energy target.

 1. Central Case – This is the central case energy model for the expected occupancy and equipment loads with detailed HVAC system modelling, “typical” weather and central case management factors for servicing systems and equipment and uses reference year weather data.